-This is a school project I wrote a few years ago, on using 3D Computer Graphics.
+This is a school project on using 3D Computer Graphics.
 It explores a phenomenon whereby a sundial can actually go backwards in the tropics!

 Understanding spherical astronomy requires good spatial visualization.
 Unfortunately, it is very hard to make good three dimensional (3D) illustrations and many illustrations from standard textbooks are in fact incorrect.
 There are many programs that can be used to create illustrations, but in this report we have focused on TEX-friendly, free programs.
 We have compared MetaPost, PSTricks, Asymptote and Sketch by creating a series of illustrations related to the problem of why sundials sometimes go backwards in the tropics.